 I think nostalgia for Lariviere peaked under Mike Gottfredson, and has fallen to historical lows under Mike Schill.
-From 2015, with a few updates:
+Here’s the post from 2015, with a few updates:

 Break out your hats and mark the day.
 On November 21st 2011,